Asthma drug holds hope for COVID-19 treatment | DW | 13.04.2021

 A steroid commonly used in asthma inhalers has the potential to prevent severe COVID-19 symptoms.
-It could treat COVID-19 early on and help to reduce pressure on hospitals.
+It could treat the illness early on and help to reduce pressure on hospitals.

-A common asthma medication might be an effective treatment for early COVID-19 in adults, according to a study published in The Lancet medical journal.
+A common asthma medication that can be used at home might be an effective treatment for early COVID-19 in adults, according to a study published in The Lancet medical journal.

-University of Oxford researchers found that patients who were given the anti-inflammatory drug budesonide for a short period were less likely to need urgent medical care or hospitalization and had a shorter recovery time after early COVID-19.
-It also reduced the chance of persisting symptoms and fever.
+University of Oxford researchers found that patients who took the drug budesonide when their first COVID-19 symptoms started were less likely to need urgent medical care or hospitalization, and had a shorter recovery time.
+It also reduced the chance of persistent symptoms and fever.

 The randomized controlled trial involved 146 adults within seven days of the onset of mild COVID-19 symptoms.
-Half of the participants inhaled budesonide twice a day until their symptoms resolved and the other half received the usual care given based on age, sex and comorbidities.
+Half of the participants inhaled budesonide twice a day until their symptoms resolved, and the other half received the usual care given based on age, gender and existing illnesses.

 In the budesonide group, only one person needed urgent medical care, compared to 10 people in the group who received the standard care for COVID-19.

-Another University of Oxford study that is yet to be peer reviewed also found that inhaled budesonide helped people who were at a higher risk of worse COVID-19 outcomes recover quicker.
+Another University of Oxford study that has yet to be peer reviewed also found that inhaled budesonide helped people who were at a higher risk of severe COVID-19 outcomes recover quicker.

-"There's good biological plausibility [for] why [corticosteroids] would work," said Chloe Bloom, a senior clinical research fellow at Imperial College London's National Heart and Lung Institute.
+"There's good biological plausibility" for why corticosteroids would work, Chloe Bloom, a senior clinical research fellow at Imperial College London's National Heart and Lung Institute, told DW.
+Bloom was not involved in the study.

-Corticosteroids like dexamethasone are already being used effectively in severely ill hospitalized COVID-19 patients.
-Bloom said researchers think that's likely because it reduces the inflammation associated with severe COVID-19, and budesonide probably works in a similar way but may be more localized.
+Corticosteroids like dexamethasone are already being used effectively in hospitalized, severely ill COVID-19 patients.
+Bloom said researchers think it likely reduces the inflammation associated with severe COVID-19.
+Budesonide probably works in a similar way, but may be more localized.

 The scientists said the research was inspired after reports of COVID-19 hospital emissions showed that patients with chronic respiratory disease were significantly underrepresented.

-They hypothesized that the widespread use of inhaled glucocorticoids, a type of corticosteroid, among these patients was behind these findings.
+They hypothesized that the widespread use among these patients of inhaled glucocorticoids, a type of corticosteroid, was behind this trend.

 The research investigated whether budesonide had the potential to reduce COVID-19 patients' need for emergency care, therefore minimizing pressure on hospitals.

-Karl Lauterbach, a German Social Democrats MP and epidemiologist, said on Twitter that the study was a "game changer," in part because it identifies a potential early COVID-19 treatment that can be prescribed by a doctor.
+Karl Lauterbach, a Social Democrat member of the German parliament and epidemiologist, said on Twitter that the study was a "game changer," in part because it identifies a potential early COVID-19 treatment that can be prescribed by a doctor.

-While most research on treating COVID-19 so far has focussed on patients who already have severe symptoms, this trial shows potential for earlier intervention.
+While much research on treating COVID-19 so far has focused on patients who already have severe symptoms, this trial shows potential for earlier intervention.

 "What is unique about this trial is that it also looks at people who are at quite low risk in terms of having serious effects from COVID-19," said Bloom.

-Soumya Swaminathan, chief scientist at the World Health Organization, said on Twitter that the results were "encouraging" and more research needed to be done in the area of outpatient treatment for COVID-19.
+Soumya Swaminathan, chief scientist at the World Health Organization, on Twitter called the results "encouraging," and called for more research in the field of outpatient COVID-19 treatment.

-The trial had to be stopped early due to the UK's second lockdown and other factors, but an independent statistical review concluded that study outcome would not change with further participant enrolment.
+The trial had to be stopped early due to the UK's second lockdown and other factors — but an independent statistical review concluded that study outcome would not change with further participant enrollment.

 Corticosteroids are naturally produced in the body, but synthetic versions are used as an anti-inflammatory medicine to treat a range of inflammatory illnesses.